cavandonohoe/cavandonohoe.github.io/README.md

 # Cavan’s Website

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of my website is to display some fun side projects I have been working on.
 Movie data intrigues me, so I scraped IMDb to use some of their clean data.
-I also have my resume here too since it’s way easier to send out a link ratherthan to .
+I also have my résumé here since it’s easier to share a link than an attachment.

 Check out my website at <https://cavandonohoe.github.io>